 Attorney Malpractice Insurance and Accountant Malpractice Insurance are written on a claims-made basis.
 One of the issues is when should a claim be reported and to which insurance carrier on a claims-made policy.

-For the liability portion of your Business Owners and Workers Compensation policies that are generally written on an occurrence basis, again the question arises as to when to report a claim and to whom.
+The liability portion of your Business Owners and Workers Compensation policies are written on an occurrence policy form.
+Again the question arises as to when to report a claim and to whom.
 The 1st time purchaser of a claims made professional liability insurance policy can be very confused as the why an occurrence policy form is not used for Attorney and Accountant Malpractice Insurance.